 See in Glossary scope or the All packages scope:

-You can search for either the display name as it appears in the Package Manager window or the registered package name that begins with com.unity.
+You can search for either the display name as it appears in the Package Manager window or, for Unity packages, the registered package name that begins with com.unity.

 Your search text could match the beginning, middle, or end of the package’s name.